EshaniF/RecurrentGCN/README.md

 # RecurrentGCN
-Recurrent GCN model for Temporal Knowledge Graph.
+This project is a Recurrent GCN model for Temporal Knowledge Graph Completion.
+The model is built using Pytorch Geometric.